-2See, e.g., Devereux and Griffith (1998a), Egger et al. (2014), Spengel et al. (2016a), Spengel et al. (2016b), Spengel et al. (2016c), Steinmüller et al. (2019).
-Note that most contributions use the constant financing and asset structures proposed in the seminal publication Taxing Profits in a Global Economy: Domestic and International Issues by the OECD from 1991.
-Notable exemptions are Egger et al. (2009) as well as Egger and Loretz (2010), who use Orbis to calculate firm-year-specific financing and asset structures, and Steinmüller et al. (2019), who use a combination firm-specific financing structures based on Orbis and industry-specific asset structures that are equal for all countries.
-Using time-varying and/or firm-level financing and asset weights would lead to endogenous FLETRs, though, as such structures capture endogenous responses to the tax incentives.
+&lt;sup>3See, e.g., Da Rin et al. (2010), Devereux and Griffith (1998b), Egger et al. (2014), Overesch and Rincke (2009), Spengel et al. (2016a, 2016b, 2016c), Steinmüller et al. (2019).
+Note that many contributions use the constant financing and asset structures proposed in the seminal publication Taxing Profits in a Global Economy: Domestic and International Issues by the OECD from 1991.
+The Centre for European Economic Research (ZEW), the University of Mannheim, and PricewaterhouseCoopers (Spengel et al., 2021) compiled a comprehensive collection of effective tax rates for 35 (mainly EU) countries.
+Notable studies that are using varying weighting schemes are Egger et al. (2009) as well as Egger and Loretz (2010), who use Orbis to calculate firm-year-specific financing and asset structures, and Steinmüller et al. (2019), who use a combination firm-specific financing structures based on Orbis and industry-specific asset structures that are equal for all countries.
+Using time-varying and/or firm-level financing and asset weights would lead to endogenous FLETRs, though, as such structures capture endogenous responses to tax incentives.